BECU SVP: Value Differences To Open Doors

 "I'm not very conscious in my day-to-day about my ethnic and cultural background until I reflect and think about it," MacDonald said.
-"Certainly, the recent violence against Asians, and the last year with the pandemic have stoked much internal reflection and dialogue with family and friends.
+"Certainly, the ongoing violence against Asians have stoked continued internal reflection and dialogue with family and friends.
 Lately, I think about looking the way I do and the upbringing and experiences I've had and what those may have meant for me in my life and my career."

 The Burden of Racism